michaelcloran/my-dungeon/README.md

 A Dungeon has a corridore and the corridore has rooms

-The Dungeon class has 1 inherited classs room
+The Dungeon has a Class Dungeon and a Room class

 A Dungeon has 12 rooms